Improve your smile with finely crafted

 Do you have sound, healthy teeth?

-- Minimal intervention: ultra-thin porcelain veneers
+a.
+Minimal intervention: ultra-thin porcelain veneers

 If you have existing teeth that are healthy and structurally sound – without any fissures, cracks or underlying issues – you can opt for porcelain veneers as a minimally invasive technique.
 Do note, however, that a small amount of enamel (about the thickness of contact lens) would need to be removed from the front of your teeth before porcelain veneers can be placed.
 Porcelain veneers may take up to 2 weeks to fabricate but they can be well worth the wait.
 The highly aesthetic and durable material can dramatically improve the appearance of damaged or discoloured tooth.

-- Minimal intervention: composite resin veneers
+b.
+Minimal intervention: composite resin veneers

 Composite resin veneers are precisely sculpted out of a putty-like material before being bonded to teeth.
 Allowing a more direct bonding procedure, as compared to that of porcelain veneers, the resin veneering process for a single tooth usually takes less than an hour.
 It should be noted that resin veneers are less durable than porcelain veneers.
 As in the case of porcelain veneers, a thin layer of tooth enamel will also be removed to accommodate the resin veneers.